Weekdays 9:30am - 7pm.

 How do I know if I have fat legs or lipedema in the legs?

-"Fat legs" is a common complaint amongst ladies with pear-shaped body types; it denotes an excess accumulation of localised and stubborn fat in the lower extremities compared to other body regions.
-It is generally influenced by genetics, dietary habits and physical activity levels.
+"Fat legs" is a common complaint among ladies with pear-shaped body types; it refers to an excess accumulation of localised, stubborn fat in the lower extremities compared to other body regions.

 Lipedema is not the same as normal "fat legs" or obesity; it is a chronic medical condition.